Learn some Earth Day Fun Facts For Kids of all ages! We're sharing the history of the holiday along with other fun trivia questions.

 - There is an official Earth Day song called Earth Anthem.
 It was written in 2013 by Indian poet Abhay Kumar.

-- There is an Earth Day Theme that each year and it changes each year.
+- There is an Earth Day Theme each year and it changes each year.
 Themes throughout the years have helped with climate change, global warming, recycling, plastic pollution, tropical rainforests, drinkable water and so much more.

 - In 2011 there were 28 million trees planted in Afghanistan as part of the Plant Trees Not Bombs campaign.